stjude-dnb-binfcore/McEvoy_etal_3D2D/README.md

 - Reproducibility: Instructions and configuration files for setting up the analysis environment, including Docker/Singularity containers and metadata templates.
 For more information, see [Snap container](https://github.com/stjude-dnb-binfcore/sc-rna-seq-snap/tree/main/run-container).
 - Documentation: Detailed README files, and usage instructions to guide users through the analysis steps.
-- Snap pipeline was used for general upstream and downstream analyses of single-cell transcriptomics data for part of the project.
-For more information on the pipeline, see [Single cell RNA Seq Snap workflow (ScRNASeqSnap)](https://github.com/stjude-dnb-binfcore/sc-rna-seq-snap).
+- [Snap workflow](https://github.com/stjude-dnb-binfcore/sc-rna-seq-snap) was used for general upstream and downstream analyses of single-cell transcriptomics data for part of the project, a containerized and reproducible pipeline maintained by the St. Jude Bioinformatics Core.

 ### 1. rshiny-app-all-cancer-cohorts module